javascript-tutorial/en.javascript.info/1-js/11-async/07-microtask-queue/article.md

 ## Event loop

-In-browser JavaScript, as well as Node.js, is based on an *event loop*.
+In-browser JavaScript execution flow, as well as Node.js, is based on an *event loop*.

-"Event loop" is a process when the engine sleeps and waits for events, then reacts on those and sleeps again.
+"Event loop" is a process when the engine sleeps and waits for events.
+When they occur - handles them and sleeps again.

+Events may come either comes from external sources, like user actions, or just as the end signal of an internal task.

 Examples of events:
 - `mousemove`, a user moved their mouse.